AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/build-workspace-project/starter-projects.md"  > People Template </a> </p> </td>
-   <td colname="col2"> <p>Note:  The People template and its associated People metric is available for use only as part of the <a href="https://marketing.adobe.com/resources/help/en_US/mcdc/mcdc-people.html" format="html" > Adobe Experience Cloud Device Co-op </a>. </p> <p>The template is based on the People metric, which is a de-duplicated version of the Unique Visitors metric.
+   <td colname="col2"> <p>Note:  The People template and its associated People metric is available for use only as part of the <a href="https://marketing.adobe.com/resources/help/en_US/mcdc/mcdc-people.html"  > Adobe Experience Cloud Device Co-op </a>. </p> <p>The template is based on the People metric, which is a de-duplicated version of the Unique Visitors metric.
 The People metric provides a measure of how often consumers using multiple devices interact with your brand. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Improvements to Undo/Redo option </p> </td>